lnbits/lnbits/docs/guide/faq.md

 <details><summary>Which funding sources can I use for LNbits?</summary>
   <p>There are several ways to run a LNbits instance funded from different sources.
 It is important to choose a source that has a good liquidity and good peers connected.
 If you use LNbits for public services your users´ payments can then flow happily in both directions.
 If you would like to fund your LNbits wallet via btc please see section Troubleshooting.</p>
-  <p>The <a href="http://docs.lnbits.org/guide/wallets.html">LNbits manual</a> shows you which sources can be used and how to configure each: CLN, LND, LNPay, Cliche, OpenNode as well as bots.</p>
+  <p>The <a href="http://docs.lnbits.org/guide/wallets.html">LNbits manual</a> shows you which sources can be used and how to configure each: CLN, LND, LNPay, Cliche, OpenNode, GetAlby as well as bots.</p>
 </details>

 <!--Later to be added